wetransform/hc-documentation/docs/create-manage-datasets/map-preview/2014-01-02-map-preview.md

 In addition, the layer widget supports the option to add external WMS services to the map preview so that external services can be viewed alongside hale»connect services.

 The map preview includes a responsive scale widget, including scale factor and cursor coordinate display in the bottom right hand corner of the application.
 Coordinates can be entered to update the extent of the map and zoom to a particular location.

-The vertical row of buttons in the upper left hand corner of the map preview enable users to:
-  * zoom in and out
-  * generate a permalink with the currently selected extent, layer configuration and zoom level which can be shared
-  * print the current map extent or generate a PDF